uwmadisoncals/cals-main-plugins/dynamic-widgets/readme.txt

 == Upgrade Notice ==

-= 1.5.13 =
-When you upgrade manually, remove the dynamic-widgets directory first.
+When you upgrade manually, do a deactivate - activate cycle of the plugin.

-This version has 1 feature added, 1 language added and 3 bugs fixed.
+This version has 1 bug fixed.

 == Screenshots ==

 1. Widgets overview page
 2. Widget Options page
 3. Widget with Dynamic Widgets info and link

+== Privacy Policy ==

+Dynamic Widgets does not collect any private data, nor does it send any private data to remote servers.
+Please be aware that widgets might do.
+Dynamic Widgets does not read, write or alter contents or functionality of a widget it self, so this is beyond the scope and control of Dynamic Widgets.